drewblas/chef-scout_agent/README.md

   </tbody>
 </table>

-If the <code>[:scout][:key]</code> attribute is not provided, the Cron job won't be installed but all other parts of the recipe will execute.
+If the <code>[:scout][:key]</code> attribute is not provided or the scout executable is not found, the Cron job won't be installed but all other parts of the recipe will execute.

 ## Optional Attributes